svenssson93/ch.webapp.react.one/README.md

 # React Web-App

+## Install

 To run this app, please run the following commands in the command line.

 1: npm install
 2: SET NODE_ENV=development
 3: npm start

+## Test

-To test the application run the following command.
+To test the application run the following commands in two separate command lines.

+1: npm start
-1: npm test
+2: npm test

+## Configuration

 Config-file (./config.js) The following settings can be configured: